You know what the worst thing about technology these days is? Having to create a new website to stay up to date.

 Your site looks like its from the early 2000s

-Straight to the point: if you haven’t updated your website in more than a decade, and your site looks like the examples below, you aren’t doing yourself any favors compared to the top competitors in your industry.
+Straight to the point: if you haven’t updated your website in more than a decade, and your site looks like the examples below, you aren’t doing yourself any favours compared to the top competitors in your industry.
 A launch pad site can be cost effective solution to get you started.

 You haven’t updated your site in more than 3 years

 Even if your site doesn’t look as old as those above, there have been many advancements in the past 3 years worth updating on your site.
 Is your site SSL secured or mobile compatible, for example?
 We’ve personally updated our site twice in the last 5 years.
 In order to get the absolute most from your website, you have to make sure it’s up-to-date with the latest trends and designs.

 You aren’t getting enough leads or conversions from your site

 Plain and simple, if your site isn’t producing the amount of the leads that you need it to, it’s likely time for an upgrade.
 All the reasons on this list can contribute to your site not generating enough leads, and if more than one problem looks familiar, it’s time to reconsider your design.

 You have difficulty updating content